nutmegsocial/hub/finances.md

 ---
-title: About | Nutmeg.social Hub
+title: Finances | Nutmeg.social Hub
-description: Some info on how things work around here.
+description: Some info on how things are funded.
-permalink: /about/
+permalink: /finances/
 layout: default
 ---
 # About Us